morethanthemes/docs/docs/baseplus/static_blocks.md

 **Important notice:**

-The above-mentioned built-in and preconfigured blocks are available when doing a full installation of Webmaker+ distribution, with the demo content as well.
-These are not available if you simply install Webmaker+ distribution as a simple Drupal 8 theme.
+The above-mentioned built-in and preconfigured blocks are available when doing a full installation of Webmaker+, with the demo content as well.
+These are not available if you simply install Webmaker+ as a simple Drupal 8 theme.